 Do you want to remove the footer in the Divi theme?
 In this guide, we’ll explain how to easily hide and disable the footer site-wide, from custom pages, and specific posts.

 Divi by Elegant Themes is an excellent multipurpose WordPress theme.
-Due to its numerous features and customization possibilities, it’s one of the best themes in the market.
+With its numerous features and customization possibilities, it stands out as one of the best themes in the market.

 In our full review of Divi, we have explained the main features of this beautiful theme.
 And today, we will show you how to make some additional customizations on your site.
-In this article, you are going to learn how to remove or hide the footer in Divi.
+In this article, you will learn how to remove or hide the footer in Divi.

 Table of contents